mbakalarski/netclab-xp/README.md

 #### 1. Install [`netclab-chart`](https://github.com/mbakalarski/netclab-chart)

-This provides the KinD cluster and tooling.
+Make sure you have downloaded the cEOS image from Arista Networks and imported it into your cluster.

 #### 2. Install Crossplane